Justice Department Targets Investment Crooks

 CARRIE JOHNSON: The Obama administration has been devoting more resources to fight fraud, taking down not just the Bernie Madoffs of the world, but also ordinary scam artists who mislead ordinary investors.

-Attorney General ERIC HOLDER (Department of Justice): In fact, many of the scam artists that we've identified were preying on their own neighbors, and on the most vulnerable members of their communities.
+ERIC HOLDER: In fact, many of the scam artists that we've identified were preying on their own neighbors, and on the most vulnerable members of their communities.

 JOHNSON: That's Attorney General Eric Holder.